robertprincipe/garden/README.md

 ## 20. Contributing and Credits

 Contributions are welcome!
 We thank everyone for their contributions to this repository.
 Your contributions will be acknowledged.
 Please open an issue if you have any questions or suggestions.
-See the [contributing guide](https://github.com/blefnk/relivator/blob/main/contributing.md) for more information.
+See the [contributing guide](https://github.com/blefnk/garden/blob/main/contributing.md) for more information.

-Please visit [this special wiki page](https://github.com/blefnk/relivator/wiki/Project-Credits-&-Contributors) to see the full list of credits and contributors.
+Please visit [this special wiki page](https://github.com/blefnk/garden/wiki/Project-Credits-&-Contributors) to see the full list of credits and contributors.

-**To contribute to Bleverse Relivator, follow these steps:**
+**To contribute to Bleverse garden, follow these steps:**

 _The section will be improved with describing the more easier steps to make it all ready._

-1. Please read [CONTRIBUTING.md](https://github.com/blefnk/relivator/blob/main/contributing.md) page first.
+1. Please read [CONTRIBUTING.md](https://github.com/blefnk/garden/blob/main/contributing.md) page first.
 2. Fork our use as template this repository.
 3. Create a branch: `git checkout -b <branch_name>`.
 4. Make your changes and commit them: `git commit -m '<commit_message>'`